Should You Choose SAT Math Level 1 Or 2

 If you are preparing for college and need to take an SAT Math subject test to get into the program of your dreams, then the choice sounds simple – Math 1 or Math 2.

-Surprisingly, choosing between SAT Math Level 1 or 2 requires thinking about a number of different factors, which we’ll discuss here to help you make the right choice for your goals.
+Choosing between SAT Math Level 1 or 2 requires thinking about a number of different factors, which we’ll discuss to help you make the right choice for yourself.

 SAT Math Level 1 & 2 Basic Differences